-The state map also shows two new cases in Dubois County, five new cases in Warrick County, five new cases in Perry County, four new cases in Posey County, five new cases in Gibson County and two new cases in Spencer County.
+The state map shows 34 new cases in Vanderburgh County, 11 new cases in Dubois County, nine new cases in Warrick County, three new cases in Perry County, three new cases in Posey County, seven new cases in Gibson County, and one new case in Pike County.

 Here are the coronavirus cases in our part of Indiana.

 - Vanderburgh Co. - 1,922 cases, 13 deaths

 - Dubois Co. - 687 cases, 12 deaths

 - Warrick Co. - 579 cases, 30 deaths